 When choosing a macro photography lens, it all depends on how close you want to get.

-Some photographers prefer the usual magnifications.
+Some photographers prefer the usual 1:1 “true macro” magnification.
 Others have a fascination for higher magnifications and extreme macro photography.

-If you are completely new to macro photography, I recommend starting by shooting with a regular macro lens rather than with one that offers extreme magnifications.
+If you are completely new to macro photography, I recommend shooting with a regular macro lens rather than one that offers extreme magnifications.

 Give yourself time to get used to a new photography world.
-There is no need to rush.
-It takes time to get macro photography right.
-Think big but start small and grow bigger over time.
+It takes time and practice to get macro photography right.
+Think big, but start small and grow bigger over time.

-Nowadays, most macro lenses come with an image stabilizer, but that doesn’t automatically mean you should turn it on.
-It’s only recommended to turn it on when you are shooting handheld.
+Nowadays, most macro lenses come with image stabilization, but that doesn’t automatically mean you should use it.
+It’s only recommended when you are shooting handheld.

 If your camera is on a macro photography tripod, you will absolutely not need the image stabilizer function.
 The tripod already stabilizes your camera.